alloystorm/dvvr/README.md

 * Models makes eye contact with viewer automatically
 * They blink, breath and makes micro movements like a real human does
 * Material modifiers for special effect like latex, chrome & glossness adjustments
+* Controllable pose modifiers that blends motion on the fly

 And there are more coming with each release!